JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

   This will be a critical component of our drone as OpenCV will allow us to interface cameras with our ROS program and perform tasks like Aruco Marker Detection/Pose Estimation and Simultaneous Localization and Mapping (SLAM).

-  For our purposes, I recommend installing OpenCV for C++, which will take longer, but you can also install OpenCV for Python if you want
+  For our purposes, I recommend installing OpenCV for C++, which will take longer, but you can also install OpenCV for Python if you want.

+  NOTE: OpenCV may already be installed as part of the ROS installations (I believe depending on which ROS installation size option you choose).
+Thus, installing OpenCV again may introduce some conflict errors down the road.
+However, this can be fixed by specifying the OpenCV version you want to use within the "CMakeLists.txt" file of your ROS packages.

 #### **OpenCV with C++**